alescrnjar/LLM_Experiments/README.md

 * Extract the top scoring k=4 chunks, i.e. the most relevant for answering the user's question.
 * Use these chunks to construct the final chain for answering the question.

-# GraphRAG
+# Knowledge Graph Extraction + Q & A

-Perform a simple GraphRAG to ask a question relative to the content of an example text.
-GraphRAG performs better when the answer to a question relies on the knowledge of the context as a whole, rather than on one or multiple specific chunks.
+Extract a knowledge graph from an example text, and perform question answering based on the extracted graph.
 The script makes use of LLMGraphTransformer from langchain_experimental (version: 0.0.62).
 The knowledge graph is plotted with libraries networkx and matplotlib.

 # Required Libraries